crimsonmagick/cosc-522-project-2/README.md

 All shared source files use headers (`.h` files) to establish public interfaces.
 These can be found under `{project_root}/include`.

-There are two major subdirectories in `include`:
+There are three major subdirectories in `include`:

-1. `messaging`
+1. `collections`
+   * Implementations for the two collection data structures used in the project
+       1. `int_map.h` Hash Map using `int` as the key type
+       2. `list.h` Linked List implementation
+2. `domain`
    * Shared interfaces for interactions between the 5 programs are provided in here:
-     1. `lodi_messaging.h` for the "Lodi" domain
+     1. `lodi.h` for the "Lodi" domain
-     2. `pke_messaging.h` for the "Public Key Services" domain
+     2. `pke.h` for the "Public Key Services" domain
-     3. `tfa_messaing.h` for the "Two Factor Authentication" domain
+     3. `tfa.h` for the "Two Factor Authentication" domain
-     4. `udp.h` for raw UDP interactions and functionality
-2. `util`
+3. `util`
    * Shared interfaces for common general-use functionality
      1. `buffers.h` for managing buffers and byte-order
+     2. `input.h` utility functions for user input
+     3. `network.h` for raw UDP interactions and functionality
-     2. `rsa.h` for providing core encryption functionality
+     4. `rsa.h` for providing core encryption functionality
-     3. `server_configs.h` for providing easy access to server configuration information (addresses and ports)
+     5. `server_configs.h` for providing easy access to server configuration information (addresses and ports)
-3. root header files
+4. root header files
-   * There are two other header files in the root `include` dir
+   * There is one other header file in the root `include` dir
-     1. `domain.h`, this is part of a refactor to clean up server-client interactions using a stateful service design
-     2. `shared.h`, providing common constants for the application
+     1. `shared.h`, providing common constants for the application

 ## Project Source Implementation Files